sakshibutala/CNN_AlphabetRecognition/README.md

 # File Description

-  <b>AlphabetRecognitionfinal.ipynb</b> - This jupyter notebook contains the algortim for the CNN model.
+  <b>AlphabetRecognitionfinal.ipynb</b> - This jupyter notebook contains the algorithm for the CNN model.

   <b>Training.zip and Testing.zip</b> - These folders contain images of alphabets ranging from a to z.